-I have to admit that I am not a fan of banana sweets – you may never see a banoffee pie recipe on my blog – I would just about eat bananas as they are, however I do make this banana loaf and… it’s simply amazing.
+I have to admit that I am not a fan of banana treats as such - you may never see a banoffee pie recipe on my blog (shame I know some may say) but - I would just about eat the fruits as they are.
+However, I do make this banana ginger and walnut loaf and… it’s simply amazing.

-- I also, sometimes (just for variation, but also just because it is me and I never use the same twice, always having to change, add, swap ingredients so I don’t get bored) add just a handful of either dry fruits (like cranberries, sultanas), or some fresh or canned pineapple, finely chopped.
+- I also, sometimes (just for variation, but also just because it is me and I love the variation and like to change, add, swap ingredients so I don’t get bored) add just a handful of either dry fruits (like cranberries, sultanas), or some fresh or canned pineapple, finely chopped.

 Banana, ginger and walnut cake

 - 5 meduim-small bananas (ripe)

 - 100 ml oil or butter (room temp or melted)

 - 240 g white flour

 - 100 g oat bran